On Fujianese-Chinese Diaspora

 But these emperors distrust reached its peak on Qianlong’s reign, Qianlong’s court record showed two incidences of persecuting Fujianese who returned from Java.
 These emperors imagined overseas Chinese as barbarized, devil-like, and dangerous, that they did not deserve sympathy or imperial recognition.

 I actually like Qianlong, both his fictional and historical potrayal.
-I mean, my first Chinese dramas were My Fair Princess and Story of Yanxi Palace which I’ve finished both in last July, they’ve potrayed Qianlong really well as a kind, loving, and cute (yes, cute) emperor.
+I mean, my first Chinese dramas were My Fair Princess and Story of Yanxi Palace, they’ve potrayed Qianlong as a kind, loving, and cute (yes, cute) emperor.
 But one historical fact really broke my heart…

 During the ‘Geger Pacinan’ in Batavia 1740 or the massacre of Chinese in Batavia, roughly 8,000 men, women, and children had been killed, and a massive looting, killing, and burning that destroyed the Chinese community in the present day capital of Indonesia.